dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 # Define: Product pitch

 Now will choose a toy that will form the basis for the project.
-You will describe develop a one-sentence pitch to explain the changes that you would like to make.
+You will produce a one-sentence pitch to explain the changes that you would like to make.

 ## Product pitch document